rholson1/django-header-auth/README.rst

 ===========

 Header_Auth is a simple Django app that adds support for authentication and authorization via HTTP headers.
-It is designed to worth with the NetID login service and Manifest group management service at UW-Madison.
+It is designed to work with the NetID login service and Manifest group management service at UW-Madison.

 Installation